Good Witch (franchise): Films

-The Good Witch films are composed of seven films spanning from 2008 through 2014, after which Hallmark opted to continue the storyline via a television series.
+The Good Witch films are composed of seven films spanning from 2008 to 2014, after which Hallmark opted to continue the storyline via a television series.

 The Good Witch

 The Good Witch premiered on the Hallmark Channel on January 19, 2008, and starred Catherine Bell as Cassandra "Cassie" Nightingale and Chris Potter as Chief of Police Jake Russell.

 The movie centers upon Cassie, a new arrival to the town of Middleton.
 She immediately catches the attention of the people around her, particularly Jake, who becomes enamored with her.
 Cassie also attracts negative attention from Martha Tinsdale, who believes that she is practicing black magic.

 The movie had great success on Hallmark Channel on the night of its premiere, making it the second-highest-rated original movie to that date.
 It premiered with a 3.8 HH (household) rating and was in nearly 3.2 million homes.
 It also was #1 in its time period, propelling the channel to the #4 spot in weekly ranking.